An Improved Approximation Algorithm for Quantum Max-Cut: Abstract

 \section{Abstract}

-We give an approximation algorithm for Quantum Max-Cut which works by rounding an SDP relaxation to an entangled quantum state.
+We give an approximation algorithm for Quantum Max-Cut which works by rounding a semi-definite program (SDP) relaxation to an entangled quantum state.
 The SDP is used to choose the parameters of a variational quantum circuit.
 The entangled state is then represented as the quantum circuit applied to a product state.
-It achieves an approximation ratio of $0.582$, significantly improving on the algorithms of Anshu, Gosset, Morenz, $0.531$ \cite{AGM}, and Parekh, Thompson, $0.533$ \cite{Parekh-Thompson}.
-In addition, we also study the EPR Hamiltonian, which we argue is a natural intermediate problem which isolates some key quantum features of local Hamiltonian problems.
-For the EPR Hamiltonian, we give an approximation algorithm with approximation ratio $\frac{1}{\sqrt{2}}$.
+It achieves an approximation ratio of $0.582$ on triangle-free graphs.
+The previous best algorithms of Anshu, Gosset, Morenz \cite{AGM}, and Parekh, Thompson \cite{Parekh-Thompson} achieved approximation ratios of $0.531$ and $0.533$ respectively.
+In addition we study the EPR Hamiltonian, whose terms project onto EPR states rather than singlet states.
+(EPR are initials Einstein, Podolsky and Rosen.)
+We argue this is a natural intermediate problem which isolates some key quantum features of local Hamiltonian problems.
+For the EPR Hamiltonian, we give an approximation algorithm with approximation ratio $1 / \sqrt{2}$ on all graphs.